WilRhy/Keychain/README.md

 9. Login with the master password (and we recommend writing this down on a notepad away from your webcam).
 10. Add your entries/passwords.
 11. Enjoy and be safe!
+#
+If you close the Command Prompt, the localhost website will shut down and you will have to redo the instructions from step 5.
+You will not be able to change your master password in this current version.